chrissix666/PythonScript-MKVSubExtractJellyParse/README.md

 MKV Subtitle Extractor – Jellyfin-Aware Naming

-Tested on Windows 11, Chrome Browser for Jellyfin Web
+Tested on Windows 11, skript uses Python and MKVToolnix (both added to path in windows)

 Overview: